spillz/picty/user-guide/user_interface.rst

 1. **Collections Notebook**: Collections are displayed in a "tabbed" notebook, with each page of the notebook representing an open collection.
 This allows you to have more than one collection open at a time!
+You can switch between open collections by clickin on its tab.
    The content of each page in the notebook is an Image Browser for that collection and the global Image Viewer.
 The last tab of the notebook (the one with a "+" sign) is the start page that you will use to create, open, close, delete and manage your photo collections and devices.
+Read more about `collections and the collections notebook <collections.rst>`_.

 2. **Image Browser**: The image browser displays thumbnails of all (or a subset) of the photos and videos in your collection or device.